<- Madeen Blog

 MaxRewards (baseline)Free tier; Gold / PlatinumCore automation uses linkingAuto-activates offers and tracks spendHands-off users comfortable linking accounts

-Transparency row — where MaxRewards still wins: automatic activation of merchant offers and quarterly bonus categories, linked spend visibility, and credit-score monitoring on paid tiers — when linking works reliably for your issuers.
+Transparency row — where MaxRewards still wins: automatic activation of merchant offers and quarterly Bonus categories, linked spend visibility, and credit-score monitoring on paid tiers — when linking works reliably for your issuers.

 Why do people leave MaxRewards?